Understanding Cochlear Implants

 - Join in intensive speech therapy and programs to teach speaking skills

-How do I know if a cochlear implant is a good choice for me?
+How do I know if the implant is a good choice for me?

 If you have severe or profound hearing loss, a team of experts at a cochlear implant center can help you decide if the device and surgery will work for you.
-Typically, these experts include an ear doctor (called an otologist), audiologist, psychologist, counselor, and speech-language pathologist.
-The team works together to evaluate you, do the surgery, and offer follow-up care.
+Typically, these experts include an ear doctor called an otologist, an audiologist, a psychologist, a counselor, and a speech-language pathologist.
+The team works together to check you, do the surgery, and offer follow-up care.

 You may have tests, such as:

-- An exam of your external, middle, and inner ear to check for infection or other issues
+- An exam of your external, middle, and inner ear to check for infections or other issues

 - A hearing aid evaluation